Mephi78/zotero-custom-theme/README.md

 - double click the value `true` so it becomes `false`
 - close all dialogues and Zotero
 - delete your custom `userChrome.css` file from where you saved it before
-- open Zotero
-- everything back to normal
+- open Zotero ➡️ everything back to normal

 <p align="right"><a href="#top">top ^</a></p>

 ## Customizing
+To override Zotero's styles you have to mark your custom styles as `!important`.
 <p align="right"><a href="#top">top ^</a></p>

 ## Contributing